 Below are some frequently asked questions and their answers.
-If you have any additional questions, please contact us via the contact form on this website.
+If you have any additional questions, click here to contact us.

 How does DLP mitigate risk?

 The demand for apartment communities is very high.
-Investors are often willing to pay low 5’s to low 6 cap rates for Class B and C communities.
-Bidding frenzies can make it easy to get caught up in “the market” and overpay – even for sophisticated institutional quality investors who are consistently being outbid by other investors.
+Investors are often willing to pay low-fives to low-six cap rates for Class B and C communities.
+Bidding frenzies can make it easy to get caught up in “the market” and overpay – even for sophisticated institutional quality investors who other investors are consistently outbidding.
 Our discipline ensures we never get attached to a deal.
-We also believe in a conservative investment approach to factors we control and even more conservative in the expectations we do not control such as interest rates; rent growth; etc. We believe that when we buy assets that generate strong double-digit cash flow, based on current market rents, we will be in the best position to weather market changes.
+We also believe in a conservative investment approach to factors we control and even more conservative in the expectations we do not control, such as interest rates, rent growth, etc. We believe that when we buy assets that generate strong double-digit cash flow based on current market rents, we will be in the best position to weather market changes.

 STRONG IN-HOUSE MANAGEMENT

-DLP Property Managers provides DLP Capital with the significant advantage of having a top notch, an in-house management team whose interest are aligned with investors and the fund.
-DLP Property Management has been able to drastically beat industry benchmarks in terms of physical occupancy, effective occupancy, tenant retention and collected revenue.
+DLP Property Managers provide DLP Capital with the significant advantage of having a top-notch, in-house management team whose interests align with investors and the fund.
+DLP Property Management has drastically beaten industry benchmarks regarding physical occupancy, effective occupancy, tenant retention, and collected revenue.

 LONG-TERM, NON-RECOURSE DEBT

 A key factor in real estate investments in the utilization of debt.
-DLP focuses on utilizing debt in a relatively conservative manner; typically with a maximum of leverage of 75% of costs at the time of purchase.
+DLP focuses on utilizing debt relatively conservatively, typically with a maximum leverage of 75% of costs at the time of purchase.
 As a whole, DLP’s real estate holdings have an LTV of about 55%.
 In addition, to utilize leverage conservatively, DLP focuses on locking in long-term debt with no recourse to investors.
 This allows cash flow and investor returns to have no direct effect from rising interest rates.